MisterValiant/odin-landing/README.md

 <br/>

 ## ❤️ Motivation
-The main aim of Odin Landing is to better understand how to effectively make use of Flexbox and Grid while applying all the knowledge obtained from the previous project, [Odin Recipes](https://github.com/MisterValiant/odin-recipes "Odin Recipes") and in the Fullstack Web Development curriculum of The Odin Project (TOP) .
+The main aim of Odin Landing is to better understand how to effectively make use of Flexbox and Grid while applying all the knowledge obtained from the previous project, [Odin Recipes](https://github.com/MisterValiant/odin-recipes "Odin Recipes") in the Fullstack Web Development curriculum of The Odin Project (TOP).

 <br/>